spdx/spdx-3-model/model/Dataset/Properties/sensors.md

 ## Description

-Each sensor and their callibration value in form Sensor:calibration is noted.
+The sensor and its calibration value in the form Sensor:calibration is noted.

 ## Metadata